TheByteAttic/AgonLight/README.md

 ![AgonLight top small](https://user-images.githubusercontent.com/69539226/177007640-d767e277-f808-4206-9fc4-2d244c61b045.png)

 <p><br>
-All files in this repository, except for the third-party documentation, copyright &copy; 2022 by Bernardo Kastrup.<br>
+All files in this repository, except for the third-party documentation,<br>
+Copyright &copy; 2022 by Bernardo Kastrup.<br>
 All rights are reserved.
 <p>
 <hr>